Course Outline

 Module 8: Configuring and Customizing the Console

 Application support teams that use Operations Manager can access it via a locally installed console or through the Web Console.
 Within an application support team, there are typically various roles requiring different levels of permissions when using the Operations Console.
 These range from read-only users to advanced operators.
-Additionally, all these roles must be limited to only display data about the computers and applications for which they are responsible.
-In this module, you will learn how to use the built-in role-based security in Operations Manager to provide granular access to data, views, and tasks.
+All these roles must be limited to only display data about the computers and applications for which they are responsible.
+This module will teach you how to use the built-in role-based security in Operations Manager to provide granular access to data, views, and tasks.

-While some team members may always have the console open, other teams may need notifications when an issue is detected.
+While some team members may keep the console open at all times, other teams may need notifications when issues are detected.
 Operations Manager uses Notifications and Notification Channels to achieve this functionality.
-This module describes how to configure these and send email alerts to key teams.
+This module describes how to configure these features and send email alerts to key teams.

 Lessons